mnfienen/LPR_redux/admin/Curriculum.md

 ## -----------------------------------------------------------------------------------
 ## The Little Plover Study - Milestones
 0. OVERALL OBJECTIVE
-- Your task is to describe how a groundwater model can be used to support and improve water allocation decision making in a multi-stakeholder context.
+- Your task is to describe how a groundwater model can be used to support and improve water allocation decision making in a multi-stakeholder context as part of a team of experts.
 - Your weekly objectives and subtasks are listed below.
 - Be sure to read all of the milestones at the beginning of the project so that you know how they fit together and support the final report and presentation.

 1. BACKGROUND
 - Read about the area to understand the hydrogeologic and hydrometeorological setting.
 - Learn about how and why the Little Plover was deemed to be oversubscribed.
 - Humanize a range of water users to understand their relationship with groundwater and how they value it.
+That is, while hydrologic models report in units of water, stakeholders make decisions based on economic value, or environmental health, or water supply reliability.
+How can hydrologic model results be translated to these units?
+Which datasets would you need?
+Are they publicly available?
+At this stage, you should propose how this could be done, constructing a workflow diagram, but you do not need to find the site-specific data to accomplish this translation.
-- Based on fairness, equity, or other value measures, describe at least three approaches that could be used to reapportion water use.
+- Because water resources management requires actions from multiple participants, there are commonly multiple possible plans to meet any objective.
+In the LPR, you can assume that the pumping rate can be controlled separately for each well.
+Based on fairness, equity, or other value measures, describe at least three approaches that could be used to reapportion water use in the LPR.
 Each approach should allow for variable total reduction in water extraction.
 For example, each user could be reduced by a fixed percent based on their average pumping over the last ten years: the fixed percent could be 1, 2, 5, 25 until the total capture is acceptable.
-Justify the fairness of each approach.
-Note: each well can be operated independently.
+Justify the fairness of each of your three approaches.
-- Hydrologic models report everything in units of water.
-What does society base their decisions on?
-Is there a meaningful streamflow relevant for fish?
-Can we convert pumping in a well to $$?
-Are there publicly available datasets?
-Which would we need?
+- Background references will be provided.

 2. THE NUMERICAL SOLUTION
 - 'Read' the MODFLOW model and 'reverse engineer' a conceptual model of the Little Plover that is consistent with the model.
+This should include a description of the components of the water balance, boundary conditions, hydraulic parameter distributions, and pumping scheduling.
-- Run the MODFLOW model once to determine the run time.   (**MIKE - I PRESUME THAT WE ARE JUST WORKING WITH THE STEADY STATE MODEL?**)
+- Run the stready state MODFLOW model once to determine the run time.
+Include a short description of what is and is not described with a steady state model that is relevant to stream capture.
+- Discuss how the MODFLOW model could be used to determine the depletion reduction (or fraction of water provided by capturing streamflow) for a given well.
-- Discuss how the MODFLOW model could be used to determine the depletion reduction for a range of implementation levels (e.g. percent reduction for each pumped well).
-Estimate the time that would be required to modify the MODFLOW input files, run the model, and extract the results of interest for each implementation level.
+- Discuss how the MODFLOW model coudl be used to determine the recution in stream capture that would result by altering the steady state pumping rate by a different amount for ten different wells.
+Estimate the time that would be required to modify the MODFLOW input files, run the model, and extract the results to be used to determine the impact of this single pumping reduction plan on stream capture.
+- The MODFLOW file, including all input files, will be provided.

 3. THE ANALYTICAL SOLUTION
 - Read supporting publications that underlie the analytical solution.